kfahn22/Persian-Rug/README.md

 ## Processing

-Since the Processing sketch renders the fastest, I will discuss it first.
+### Random Colors

 I am using an adapted version of a method I found on [stackoverflow](https://stackoverflow.com/questions/26226531/persian-rug-recursion).
 I added HSB colorMode and I am taking the sum of the color values retrieved by the [get()](https://processing.org/reference/get_.html) function in the 4 corners and dividing by a = random(1, n).
 Different values of n yield different images, but I there is a limit to how high n can get.
 In general, this approach yields good patterns, but it can also yield a relatively boring pattern.
 I have not completely flushed out the circumstances under which this occurs.
 I will also note that while the images are quite lovely, they do not (at least in my opinion) look exactly like Persian rugs.

 $f(x_1 + x_2 + x_3 + x_4) = (c_1 + c_2 + c_3 + c_4) / a$